latent-to/developer-docs/docs/btcli/btcli.md

 - `count`: Display how many mechanisms are registered under a subnet.
 - `set`: Configure how many mechanisms are registered for a subnet.
 - `emissions`: Display the current emission split across mechanisms for a subnet.
-- `emissions-split`: Update the emission split across mechanisms for a subnet.
+- `split-emissions`: Update the emission split across mechanisms for a subnet.

 #### `btcli subnet mechanisms count`